2lenet/AttachmentBundle/README.md

 framework:
     translator:
         fallbacks: ['fr']

 lle_attachment:
     directory: data/attachment #directory of files is registred
     show_list: false #show or not show the list of files (table) with uploader widget
+    need_confirm_remove: true #modal for confirm delete or no
 ```

 Thanks to use